 The great thing about shutter blinds is that they look amazing on any sized windows.
 There are different styles you can choose from and whether you’re going for full height or half, you won’t regret choosing them.
-If you’re wondering which ones are the best choice, we’ve got you covered.
+If you’re wondering which blinds are the best choice, we’ve got you covered.
 Full height shutters are especially ideal for rooms where privacy and light control are of the essence.
-Half height shutters cover only the lower part of your window.
+Half-height shutters cover only the lower part of your window.
 These are perfect for natural light to enter the room whilst maintaining privacy.

 Maintaining shutters are also very easy and simple.
 Treating your shutter blinds as you would any other piece of furniture is probably the best way moving forward.
 Use a soft and clean cloth to wipe down any dust or debris or careful use the brush tool on your vacuum.
-Avoid any abrasive cleaning and always check fixing screws for rust and to ensure they haven’t become loose.
+Avoid any abrasive cleaning and always check any fixing screws for rust and to ensure they haven’t become loose.